ministryofjustice/security-guidance/docs/security-log-collection-maturity-tiers.md

 # Security Log Collection Maturity Tiers

-Ministry of Justice \(MOJ\) systems and services must adequately create and retain event data as part of the [DETECT](identify-protect-detect-respond-recover.md) portion of the [Cabinet Office's Minimum Cyber Security Standard \(MCSS\)](https://www.gov.uk/government/publications/the-minimum-cyber-security-standard).
+Ministry of Justice \(MoJ\) systems and services must adequately create and retain event data as part of the [DETECT](identify-protect-detect-respond-recover.md) portion of the [Cabinet Office's Minimum Cyber Security Standard \(MCSS\)](https://www.gov.uk/government/publications/the-minimum-cyber-security-standard).

 Three tiers have been developed to reflect the breadth and complexity of collecting and forwarding log data.